Crystaldream/Merkle-Puzzles/README.md

-Implementation in Java of the cryptographic algorith Merkle Puzzles
+Java implementation of the cryptographic algorith Merkle Puzzles